the-nerdery-dot-info/nesi/README.md

 A rom hacking tool for the analysis of *.nes* rom images.

 Nesi may be useful for rom hackers or emulator developers.
-The `find` utility on Linux provides *some* information on `.nes` rom files, but not enough.
+The `file` utility on Linux provides *some* information on `.nes` rom files, but not enough.
 Nesi was created to provide additional information.